gojue/moling-mc/README.md

 and, `/usr/local/bin/moling` is the path to the MoLing server binary you downloaded.

+**Automatic Configuration**
+run `moling client --install` to automatically install the configuration for the MCP client.

+MoLing will automatically detect the MCP client and install the configuration for you. including: Cline, Claude, Roo Code, etc.

 ### Operation Modes

 - **Stdio Mode**: CLI-based interactive mode for user-friendly experience